jan-bogaerts/mark/src/markdownCode.md

 ##### build section
 - the build-section component contains actions that the build-service can perform.
 - all buttons use an appropriate icon as content, no text.
+- all buttons are wrapped in a tooltip (from the antd library) containing an extensive description of the action.
 - it contains the following actions:
   - all: a button to start rendering all the code for the entire project.
     - disabled when project-service.isAnyFragmentOutOfDate() == false.